Angilram/hibiscus_project/README.md

-#MSc research on transcriptional regulation of development across Hibiscus species

 Investigating the impact of speciation on genome organisation and gene expression using Hibiscus and Cotton species:

 This project used genome data generated using 10x Chromium technology and RNAseq data corresponding to early stages of petal development.